ericwbailey/ericwbailey.website/source/published/a-compelling-title-that-is-cryptic-enough-to-get-you-to-take-action-on-it.md

   loading="lazy"
   src="{{ '/img/posts/a-compelling-title-that-is-cryptic-enough-to-get-you-to-take-action-on-it/hero-image.svg' | url }}" />

 Following is an initial explanatory paragraph.
 It serves to help back up the previous paragraphs, and start to ground it in more applicable information.
 Expectations are set, and potential skepticism is addressed.
-A [link to prior art](/) is supplied, to provide additional context.
+A <a id="link-to-prior-art" href="#link-to-prior-art">link to prior art</a> is supplied, to provide additional context.

 There is then a paragraph that serves as a segue.
 It connects the high-level concepts and begins to draw them down the realm of the practical.